 Instruct the slave to use the master as the replication data source and to use auto-positioning, and then start the slave.

 The SQL statements needed to accomplish this step are described in the example that follows later in this section.

 Disable read-only mode on both servers, so that they can once again accept updates.

-We now present a more detailed example.
-We assume two servers already running as master and slave, using MySQL's “classic” file-based replication protocol.
+In the following example, two servers are already running as master and slave, using MySQL's “classic” file-based replication protocol.

 Most of the steps that follow require the use of the MySQL